olebole/irafdoc/doc/tv.imexamine.rst

   <dt><b>x, y</b></dt>
   <!-- Sec='DESCRIPTION' Level=0 Label='x' Line='x, y' -->
   <dd>The cursor x and y coordinates and the pixel value nearest this position
   are printed.
-The <tt>'y'</tt> key may be used define a relative origin.
+The <span style="font-family: monospace;">'y'</span> key may be used define a relative origin.
 If an origin is defined (is not 0,0) then additional quantities are printed.
   These quantities are origin coordinates, the delta x and delta y distances, the radial distance, and the position angle (in degrees counterclockwise from